This article will help you:

 - You can narrow your focus even further by telling Amplitude you only want to include users who have already performed certain actions.
 To do so, click + perform, then choose the event you’re interested in.

-- Use the date picker to set the interval and timeframe of your analysis.
-This will specify the window of time during which Amplitude will find all users who fired the treatment event for the first time.
+- Use the date picker to specify the timezone, and to set the interval and timeframe for your analysis.
+This will specify the window of time during which Amplitude will find all users who triggered the treatment event for the first time.

-For example, if you set the timeframe to be between 10/15/2020 and 11/18/2020, with a weekly interval, the users included in the results would be all of those who fired the treatment event within that time who had NOT previously done so at any point between 7/17/2020 and 10/15/2020 (91 calendar days before the beginning of the selected time window).
+For example, if you set the timeframe to be between 10/15/2022 and 11/18/2022, with a weekly interval, the users included in the results would be all of those who triggered the treatment event within that time who had NOT previously done so at any point between 7/17/2022 and 10/15/2022 (91 calendar days before the beginning of the selected time window).

 Interpret your Impact Analysis

-The Impact Analysis chart plots the outcome event on a relative n-day basis, from the time each user fired the treatment event for the first time.
+The Impact Analysis chart plots the outcome event on a relative n-day basis, from the time each user triggered the treatment event for the first time.
 Amplitude lines up each user's relative timeline for you, so you can easily see the pattern.
-The center line represents the day or week the users first fired the event.
+The center line represents the day or week the users first triggered the event.

 In the above example, you can see that the users who favorited a song for the first time between November 1st and November 30 played an average of just over three songs or videos per day in the week after they first tried favoriting.
 By contrast, those users only played an average of around two songs per day in the week before they discovered the favoriting feature.